jhollinger/occams-record/README.md

 * You can still write your queries using ActiveRecord's query builder, as well as your existing models' associations & scopes.
 * You can still use ActiveRecord for everything else - small queries, creating, updating, and deleting records.
+* You can still inject some instance methods into your results, if you must.
+See below.

 Is there evidence to back any of this up?

 Glad you asked.
 [Look over the results yourself.](https://github.com/jhollinger/occams-record/wiki/Measurements)

+## Examples

 **Simple example**